SimpleTechture/simpletechture.github.io/_posts/2015-07-20-sharpeningyoursaw.markdown

 <iframe width="840" height="630" src="https://www.youtube.com/embed/UDuBe9sjZ60" frameborder="0" allowfullscreen></iframe>

+The music is from [Rob Costlow](https://www.jamendo.com/en/artist/125/rob-costlow-contemporary-piano)

-An alternative is using [CodeWars](https://www.codewars.com/) which is a site that hosts several code katas which you can perform online.
+Another way to improve you skills is using using [CodeWars](https://www.codewars.com/) which is a site that hosts several code katas which you can perform online.
 The site collects statistics and rewards.